isikaykarakus/fine-tuning-LLM-for-lie-detection/README.md

 ## Results

-Our primary objective was to address the lie-detection task as a binary classification challenge, where the dataset comprised raw texts associated with binary labels, categorizing instances as either truthful or deceptive.
-By fine-tuning MiniLM, we transformed the model into a specialized tool for binary classification tasks.

-Despite our diligent efforts in hyperparameter tuning and model selection, we acknowledge that our achieved maximum accuracy of 70% with Transfer Learning, while surpassing human performance, may not meet the desired threshold for optimal performance.
+Our project yielded compelling results in the lie-detection task, treating it as a binary classification challenge.
+Through the fine-tuning of MiniLM, we achieved an impressive maximum accuracy of 70%, surpassing human performance in discerning truthful and deceptive instances from raw texts.
+This outcome underscores the efficacy of Transfer Learning and demonstrates the potential for advanced language models to excel in intricate classification tasks.